Roofing License #CCC1333826

-Terracotta roofing has a storied history in Florida that has continued to the present day.
+Terracotta roofs have a storied history in Florida that has continued to the present day.
 But despite their undeniable popularity, especially in the Greater Tampa Bay area, terracotta tile roofs are not for everyone.
 So how are you supposed to decide if terracotta roofing is right for your home?

 Well, one option is turning to experienced local roofers for advice!
 We’re Classic Roofing and Construction, and with hundreds of five-star reviews and over two decades of local roofing experience, we’re uniquely qualified to explain the good and the bad of terracotta roofing.
 But before we get into the pros and cons, let’s talk about what sets terracotta roofing tiles apart from other tile roofing options.